-For Stroke Awareness Day, Healthista spoke to Stacey Hutton who suffered a stoke aged just 23.
+For Stroke Prevention Day, Healthista spoke to Stacey Hutton who suffered a stoke aged just 23.
 We hear her shocking story as well as her plea to call 999 as soon as you suspect a stroke

 Signs of a stroke – The FAST test: